Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: The principal chiral field model in the large volume

 \section{The principal chiral field model in the large volume}

-In this section we will give the definition of the PCF model, remind the reader the scattering theory for the physical particles and the ABA equations, and describe the finite size equations in terms of the Y-system.
+In this section we will give the definition of the PCF model, remind the reader the basics of scattering theory for the physical particles and the ABA equations, and describe the equations for the finite size spectrum in terms of the Y-system.